jswu18/comp0078-assignment1/README.md

 Assignment #1 for Supervised Learning (COMP0078) at UCL 2022

-To set up your python environemnt:
+To set up your python environment:

 1. Install `poetry`